 In Alberta, the two terms are essentially the same.
 Provincial legislation uses the term "private" to describe AISCA member schools, but they are not "private" as the term is commonly used by the general public.
-We prefer the term both private and public funds.
+We prefer the term "independent", which we define as schools which receive both private and public funds.
 We also serve the public good by providing education which is only partially publicly funded.